Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - TR_J1
      - Journal Requests (Excluding OA_Gold).
-A pre-set Standard View of TR showing full text activity for all content which is not Gold Open Access.
+A pre-set Standard View of TR showing full text activity for all journal content which is not Gold Open Access.
      -

    * - TR_J2
      - Journal Accessed Denied.
-A pre-set Standard View of TR showing all applicable Metric_Types broken down by Access_Type.
+A pre-set Standard View of TR showing where users were denied access because simultaneous-use licenses were exceeded, or their institution did not have a license for the journal.
      -

    * - TR_J3